Baked Lamb Chops with Polenta

-This Lamb Chops with Goat Cheese Polenta recipe is rustic but elegant for a dinner party menu.
+Easy baked lamb chops with goat cheese polenta is rustic but elegant for a dinner party menu.
 Marinate the meat up to a day ahead, cook in the oven, and serve over this delicious mound of polenta.

 Lamb Chops with Goat Cheese Polenta in white bowl on blue napkin, overhead view

-If you’ve never made lamb chops before, then now is the time to do it!
-It’s as easy to work with as beef and It’s the perfect entrée for Spring or Easter dinner.
+If you’ve never made lamb chops before, now is the time to do it!
+It’s as easy to work with as beef and it’s the perfect entrée for spring or Easter dinner.

 The lamb chops sit in marinade over night and they turn out SO tender and juicy.
-Serve them over a bed of polenta that’s been flavored with goat cheese instead of the traditional Parmesan.
+Serve them over a bed of polenta that’s been flavored with goat cheese!

 Both the meat and the polenta are seasoned with rosemary so they completely complement one another.
 And the lamb cooks in the oven so you can use the stove top for the polenta.